 The parties agree that one essential component of a productive principal evaluation system is staff feedback.
-Toward that end, the District and the Federation agree to start using a jointly created instrument for the 2013-2014 school year.
+Toward that end, the District and the Federation agree to start using a jointly created instrument.

-See APPENDIX K, APS PRINCIPAL SURVEY, page 131.
+See APPENDIX K. APS PRINCIPAL SURVEY.

 J.7 Sick Leave Task Force